StanfordVL/GibsonEnv/examples/train/README.md

 * train\_husky\_sensor\_a2c

 ### What are you actually training the agents for?
 **Husky Navigate** : train the husky to navigate 20 meters along Gates 1F hallway.
+Sensor/Camera input.
 Starting location: end of hallway near copy room, target location near Silvio's office.
 Rich reward: negative delta distance.
 Goal: navigate and avoid collision using only RGB input.
 In the future we want to add collision penalty and sparse reward.

 **Husky Flagrun**: train the husky to chase randomized red flags.
+Sensor input only.
 Rich reward: negative delta distance.
 Goal: find randomly distributed red flags using only RGB input.

 (to be continued)